-Living on campus at Lyon College affords you many opportunities to face challenges head on, achieve in a variety of areas, and grow as an individual.
-However, these things can only happen when students actively participate and support the community ideals described in the student rights and responsibilities below.
+Living on campus at Lyon affords you many opportunities to face challenges head on, achieve in a variety of areas, and grow as an individual.
+However, these things can happen only when students actively participate and support the community ideals described below.